IAMAl/ChiselLivesMatter/How2Start_Chisel3/README.md

 # Introduction to Chisel for Biginners
-Chisel3 for Beginners; How to start hardware description language
+Chisel3 for Beginners; How to begin coding with hardware description language

 ## Target People for This Document
 Beginners who have not experience about Chisel and Scala programming languages.
 Almost hardware engineers are categorized in this type.